 Risk is calculated through the risk system, which generates values that are validated by the market risk area.
 Curves and reference prices are calculated through the Market Risk system, which are validated by independent appraisers to guarantee data integrity.
-All methodologies used or possible changes are approved by Top Management and the Board of Directors.
+All methodologies used or possible changes are approved by Top Management and the Board of Directors b.
+Liquidity risk management